 In this article, I’m going to answer the following question in detail: Does no contact work?

 Yes, no contact does work in helping a person to move on after the end of a relationship.
-However, it has also proven to be an effective technique for re-attracting an ex.
+However, it has also proven to be an effective technique for re-attracting an ex and rekindling the romance you once lost.

-Put aside the catchy name, it’s actually a concept that has been around since forever.
+Put aside the catchy name, it’s actually a concept that has been around forever.

 I remember a time when an elderly friend told me a story of how he stopped writing and visiting a girl he liked during his late teens when she ditched him for no apparent reason.